How can I help my younger children deal with their older brother's deployment?

 That's why it's important to include all family members in the process of preparing for separation.
 Siblings have a need to say goodbye, too, each in their own way.
 They also need to know that even though they might not see their brother or sister for a while, there are ways to keep in touch and think of each other.
 Decide how you'll do this.
 Maybe you'll plan to keep an old-fashioned scrapbook for certain things, use email, texting, online chat, or video calling to communicate, or create a web-based photo album you can share.

-Encourage your kids to verbalize their concerns and questions so you'll know where answers and reassurance are needed.
+Encourage your kids to talk about their concerns and questions so you'll know where answers and reassurance are needed.
 Talk about how you'll help each other through this difficult time.

 Remember that kids can sense your stress and anxiety even if you don't talk about it.
 It's far better to let them know that they're not alone in their worries.
 By sharing your feelings, you can help them feel comfortable talking about theirs as well.

 While your son or daughter is away, create some new, enjoyable routines or activities with your other kids.
-Institute a family game night, story night, movie night, or make-your-own-pizza night.
-Spending positive relaxing time together keeps you feeling close, and can make it easier to cope with the difficult period of deployment.
+Start a family game night, story night, movie night, or make-your-own-pizza night.
+Spending positive, relaxing time together keeps you feeling close and can make it easier to cope with the difficult period of deployment.

 Reviewed by: D'Arcy Lyness, PhD

 |American Association for Marriage and Family Therapists This organization provides listings of marriage and family therapists nationwide.|

 |American Psychological Association (APA) The APA provides information and education about a variety of mental health issues for people of all ages.|

 |American Academy of Family Physicians This site, operated by the American Academy of Family Physicians (AAFP), provides information on family physicians and health care, a directory of family physicians, and resources on health conditions.|

 |When a Parent is Deployed When a parent is deployed, there are ways to help kids cope and foster the resiliency they need to endure during the separation.|